AdaCore/why3/INSTALL.md

 First run

     autoconf
     automake --add-missing

-to build the ./configure file and install the helper scripts, then follow instructions from the section above.
+to build the `./configure` file and install the helper scripts, then follow the instructions from the section above.

 Detailed instructions
 ---------------------

-For detailed instructions and required dependencies, please see the manual (doc/manual.pdf), Chapter 5 "Compilation, Installation".
+For detailed instructions and required dependencies, please see the manual `doc/manual.pdf`, Chapter 5 "Compilation, Installation".